inform-us/requirements_specifications/informus/rules/Airway Plan.md

   1. entotracheal (from Airway Flowsheet ID 24499 and O2 delivery device ID 3040109305), use data with most recent _dt stamp, if data with the same _dt then use data from O2 delivery device (3040109305)
   2. tracheostomy (from Airway Flowsheet ID 24499 and O2 delivery device ID 3040109305), use data with most recent _dt stamp, if data with the same _dt then use data from O2 delivery device (3040109305)
   3. laryngectomy (from Airway Flowsheet ID 24499), use data with most recent _dt stamp

-**[F] DART Call**
+**[F] DART Call** (corresponds to floorplan B Airway type and Turning Plan)
-- not represented on the front tile, but feeds into the floorplan 2

 - for each of the four ICUs, for each patient, identify whether the DART option has been documented in the Emergency Teams tab [ICU AIRWAY PLAN TRACHE CALL 24504] of the ICU Airway Plan, retain _dt stamp, process the following:
-- DART = YES (will feed into floorplan 2)
+- DART = YES
 - DART = NO

-**[G] Airway Turning Plan**
+**[G] Airway Turning Plan** (corresponds to floorplan B Airway type and Turning Plan)
-- not represented on the front tile, but feeds into the floorplan 2

 - for each of the four ICUs, for each patient, identify whether the Doctor Required option has been documented in the Turning Plan tab [TURNING PLAN DOC REQ 24508] of the ICU Turning Plan, retain _dt stamp, process the following:
-- Doctor Required = YES (will feed into floorplan 2)
+- Doctor Required = YES
 - Doctor Required = NO
 - for each of the four ICUs, for each patient, identify whether the Senior Nurse Required option has been documented in the Turning Plan tab [TURNING PLAN NURSE REQ 24509] of the ICU Turning Plan, retain _dt stamp, process the following:
-- Senior Nurse Required = YES (will feed into floorplan 2)
+- Senior Nurse Required = YES
 - Senior Nurse Required = NO
 - if both [TURNING PLAN NURSE REQ 24509] and [TURNING PLAN NURSE REQ 24509] = YES  label patient as Doctor Required.

-**[H] Floorplan 1: Airway Plan Completed - floorplan labeling**
-- the floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available
-1. If 'Airway Plan Completed'; design = green filled bed
-2. If 'Airway Plan Missing' (not completed / partially complted); design = white filled bed with red hashed outline
-3. If 'Airway Plan For Review'; design = green filled bed with orange hashed outline
-4. If 'Airway Plan Update Required'; design = red filled bed
-5. If bed is empty; design = white filled bed with dark grey outline

-**[I] Floorplan 2: Airway: Type / Turning Plan / DART Call - floorplan labeling**
-- the floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available
-1. If bed is empty; design = white filled bed with dark grey outline
-2. If bed is occupied with a patient who has no artifical airway; design = light blue filled bed with dark grey outline
-3. If airway type is endotracheal; design = amber filled bed with orange outline
-4. If airway type is tracheostomy; design = green filled bed with dark green outline
-5. If airway type is laryngectomy; design = red filled bed with red outline.
-6. If DART = YES; design = red hashed outline
-7. If Doctor Required = YES; design = D inside appropriately (according to airway type) coloured bed
-8. If Senior Nurse Required = YES; design = N inside appropriately (according to airway type) coloured bed
+- if either [TURNING PLAN NURSE REQ 24509] and [TURNING PLAN NURSE REQ 2450] = YES and DART = YES, label patient as the turn required AND DART call.

+Note that for floorplan B, Airway Type and Turning, a patient can be labelled as a type of airway and type of turn and DARRT or any combination.
+Some examples:

+a) a patient can be labelled as Doctor Led Turn or Nurse Led Turn= YES, DARRT = YES, and any type of airway designated (Endotracheal, Tracheostomy, Laryngectomy, or no artificial airway)

+b) a patient can be labelled as Doctor Led Turn or Nurse Led Turn= YES, DARRT = NO, and any type of airway designated (Endotracheal, Tracheostomy, Laryngectomy, or no artificial airway)

+c) a patient can be labelled as Doctor Led Turn or Nurse Led Turn= NO, DARRT =YES and any type of airway designated (Endotracheal, Tracheostomy, Laryngectomy, or no artificial airway)

+**See content for all floorplans and legends for the design key that relates to multiple labels for this floorplan**

 ____
 ## SPC CHART